 Otididae – Bustards, Floricans & Korhaans

-The Otididae are a family that includes bustards, floricans and korhaans.
-They are large, terrestrial birds living mainly in dry grassland areas and on the steppes of the Old World.
+The Otididae are the sole family in the order Otidiformes.
+It includes bustards, floricans and korhaans.
+(Two of the Indian bustards are called floricans and some Southern African species are known as Korhaans).
+They are large, terrestrial birds living mainly in dry grassland areas and on the steppes of the Old-World.
 They range in length from 40cm to 150cm.
 They are omnivorous and opportunistic, eating leaves, buds, seeds, fruit, small vertebrates, and invertebrates.

-Their wings have 10 primaries and 16–24 secondary feathers.
-There are 18–20 feathers in the tail.
+Their wings have 10 primaries and 16–24 secondary feathers and there are 18–20 feathers in the tail.
 The plumage is predominantly cryptic.

 Bustards are gregarious outside the breeding season, but are very wary and difficult to approach in the open habitats they prefer.

-According to the IOC there are 26 extant species of Bustards, Korhaans and Floricans in the familly Otididae; they are:
+According to the IOC and other authorities there are 26 extant species of Bustards, Korhaans and Floricans in the family Otididae; they are:

 Great Bustard Otis tarda